paul-abbott/paul-abbott.github.io/projects/solo-argos-cherry.md

 <br>
 _(weave)_
 <br>
-Using the audio from the _Piff Paff Puff_ episodes, I generated a new soundfile which simultaneously mixed the sounds from multiple episodes, overlapping, weave-like, for thirty minutes.
-This new soundfile was introduced and concluded with another sound I created by re-synthesising and modulating the horn sound Don Cherry uses to indicate the start of each _Piff Paff Puff_ episode.
+Using [archival audio recordings], I generated a new soundfile which simultaneously mixed the sounds from multiple [sources], overlapping, weave-like, for thirty minutes.
+This new soundfile was introduced and concluded with another sound I created by re-synthesising and modulating [a signal horn sound Don Cherry uses].
 This imaginary horn marked (loosely) the start and end, of the performance, at Argos.
 There were two (different) 'versions' of the soundfile generated (to accompany the two parts of my live performance).
 <br>
 _(seeds)_
 <br>